Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 anArr1Pnt.Assign(aMapPnt);
 ~~~~~

-Objects of classes parameterised with two types (DoubleMap, DataMap and  IndexedDataMap) cannot be assigned.
-Their method Assign throws the exception Standard_TypeMismatch (because it is impossible to check if the passed BaseCollection parameter belongs to the same collection type).
+Objects of classes parameterised with two types (*DoubleMap, DataMap* and  *IndexedDataMap*) cannot be assigned.
+Their method *Assign* throws the exception *Standard_TypeMismatch* (because it is impossible to check if the passed *BaseCollection* parameter belongs to the same collection type).

 #### Allocator

-All constructors of NCollection classes receive the Allocator Object as the last parameter.
-This is an object of a type managed by Handle, inheriting NCollection_BaseAllocator, with the following (mandatory) methods redefined:
+All constructors of *NCollection* classes receive the *Allocator* Object as the last parameter.
+This is an object of a type managed by Handle, inheriting *NCollection_BaseAllocator*, with the following (mandatory) methods redefined:

 ~~~~~
 Standard_EXPORT virtual void* Allocate (const size_t size); Standard_EXPORT virtual void Free (void * anAddress);
 ~~~~~

 It is used internally every time when the collection allocates memory for its item(s) and releases this memory.
-The default value of this parameter (empty Handle) designates the use of NCollection_BaseAllocator X where the functions Standard::Allocate and Standard::Free are called.
-Therefore if the user of NCollection does not specify any allocator as a parameter to the constructor of his collection, the memory management will be identical to the one in TCollection and other Open CASCADE Technology classes.
+The default value of this parameter (empty *Handle*) designates the use of *NCollection_BaseAllocator* X where the functions *Standard::Allocate* and *Standard::Free* are called.
+Therefore if the user of *NCollection* does not specify any allocator as a parameter to the constructor of his collection, the memory management will be identical to the one in *TCollection* and other Open CASCADE Technology classes.

-Nevertheless, the it is possible to define a custom Allocator type to manage the memory in the most optimal or convenient way for his algorithms.
+Nevertheless, the it is possible to define a custom *Allocator* type to manage the memory in the most optimal or convenient way for his algorithms.

-As one possible choice, the class NCollection_IncAllocator is included.
-Unlike BaseAllocator, it owns all memory it allocates from the system.
+As one possible choice, the class *NCollection_IncAllocator* is included.
+Unlike *BaseAllocator*, it owns all memory it allocates from the system.
 Memory is allocated in big blocks (about 20kB) and the allocator keeps track of the amount of occupied memory.
-The method Allocate just increments the pointer to non-occupied memory and returns its previous value.
-Memory is only released in the destructor of IncAllocator, the method Free is empty.
+The method *Allocate* just increments the pointer to non-occupied memory and returns its previous value.
+Memory is only released in the destructor of *IncAllocator*, the method *Free* is empty.
 If used efficiently, this Allocator can greatly improve the performance of OCCT collections.